Littleunidragon/Littleunidragon.github.io/first computers.md

 Sergey Brin and Larry Page develop the Google search engine at Stanford University.
 # 1997
+##
+Dragon Systems released NaturallySpeaking 1.0 as their first continuous dictation product in 1997.

 ## ASCI Red is operational
 The Advanced Strategic Computing Initiative (ASCI) needed a supercomputer to help with the maintenance of the US nuclear arsenal following the ban on underground nuclear testing.
 The ASCI Red, based on the design of the Intel Paragon, was built by IBM and delivered to Sandia National Laboratories.
 Until the year 2000, it was the world's fastest supercomputer, able to achieve peak performance of 1.3 teraflops, (about 1.3 trillion calculations per second).
 ![[first computers-20240106162004985.webp|298]]

 Microsoft invests $150 million in Apple, which at the time is struggling financially.
 This investment ends an ongoing court case in which Apple accused Microsoft of copying its operating system.
+## Deep Blue
+Deep Blue was a chess-playing expert system run on a unique purpose-built IBM supercomputer.
+It was the first computer to win a game, and the first to win a match, against a reigning world champion under regular time controls.

 # 1998

 ## Linux-based Supercomputing